Note:

 – Laceration – Tear in flesh, especially with irregular edges.

 – Lactase An enzyme that breaks down lactose into the monosaccharides glucose and galactose.
 An enzyme that converts lactose into glucose and galactose.
-It is necessary for the of milk and milk products.
+It is necessary for the digestion of milk and milk products.

 – Lactose – One of the sugars present in milk.
 It is a disaccharide.